jeremypoulter/cvp2ts/README.md

 ## Build Tool Chain

-The following tools are executed in the normal build chain:
+The following tools are executed in the normal build chain.
+Different levels may vary in tool usage.

 <pre>
   fetch                 - fetches specification source, unless skipped (see below)